Prestige delivers high quality real estate projects, businesses & services to unserved communities at affordable prices.

 Today, the cinema is one of Battle Grounds favorite destinations.
 Luxury reclining seating, 3D capabilities, first run movies presented in Dolby Digital ® NEC, out of this world popcorn, and a friendly and helpful staff make a trip to the movies in Battle Ground a special occasion.

 Our Heroes Place is a mixed-use two-building project located at the Southwest corner of the intersection of Mill Plain and I-5.
-This project will provide 3,500 of commercial retail space with drive-through window, 49 residential dwelling units, and 60 off-street parking spaces.
-Construction is anticipated to begin in the spring of 2016 with occupancy in early 2017.
+This project provides 3,500 of commercial retail space with drive-through window, 49 residential dwelling units, and 60 off-street parking spaces.

 Prestige Plaza combines two, four-story 46 unit apartment buildings, retail and office space in downtown Vancouver.